 This can result in restricted:

-Undergoing chiropractic manipulation under anesthesia while sedated means the body is in a highly relaxed state.
-This sedation allows the chiropractor to adjust the bones, joints into proper alignment and stretch the muscles without the individual’s voluntary/reflexive resistance.
+Undergoing chiropractic manipulation under anesthesia while sedated means the body is highly relaxed.
+This sedation allows the chiropractor to align the bones and joints and stretch the muscles without the individual’s voluntary/reflexive resistance.
 And the sedation allows the chiropractor to use less force, making the procedure painless.

 This type of manipulation is a specialty procedure.
 Trained and certified physicians only perform it in the fields of:

-There are individuals with pain that respond well to regular chiropractic manipulation, physical therapy, or exercise.
-However, depending on their condition, relief might only last for a few days or weeks.
+Some individuals with pain respond well to regular chiropractic manipulation, physical therapy, or exercise.
+However, relief might only last for a few days or weeks, depending on their condition.
 This is where manipulation under anesthesia could improve the range of motion and relieve pain.
 Manipulation under anesthesia has been performed for more than sixty years.
 It can be cost-effective and safer than invasive treatment like spine surgery.
 It is recognized and covered by most insurance and workers’ compensation plans.

-This procedure is usually performed in an ambulatory surgery center that is a modern healthcare facility focused on providing same-day surgical care for diagnostic and preventive procedures or at a hospital.
+This procedure is usually performed in an ambulatory surgery center, which is a modern healthcare facility focused on providing same-day surgical care for diagnostic and preventive procedures, or at a hospital.
 An anesthesiologist administers the medicine/s.
-The patient could be sedated but not unconscious or general anesthesia meaning complete unconsciousness.
+The patient could be sedated, not unconscious, or general anesthesia meaning complete unconsciousness.
 The choice of sedation depends on various factors, like the patient’s diagnosis and how severe the condition is.
 The anesthesiologist can recommend a specific type of medicine or a cocktail of medications for the patient’s comfort during and after.

 Before being discharged, the patient is provided instructions about aftercare therapy.
 Instructions may include:

-Depending on the diagnosis and response to the initial session, manipulation under anesthesia could be performed on consecutive days or two to four days sequentially.
+Depending on the diagnosis and response to the initial session, manipulation under anesthesia could be performed sequentially on consecutive days or two to four days.
 With each session, the chiropractor adjusts a little more, incrementally helping achieve the desired increase in movement and pain reduction/alleviation.

-Three to six weeks after the procedure, individuals continue with physical therapy to help prevent back pain from returning and any fibrous adhesions/scar tissue broken up from reforming.
+Individuals continue with physical therapy three to six weeks after the procedure to help prevent back pain from returning and any fibrous adhesions/scar tissue broken up from reforming.
 Exercise and stretching will help strengthen and stabilize the abdominal and spinal muscles and prevent pain from returning.

 Malnutrition is defined as a lack of uptake or intake of nutrition that can negatively affect body composition.
 An important nutrient that elderly individuals might not get enough of is protein.
-Trouble chewing, food cost, and trouble cooking are all factors that limit elderly individual’s access to protein, which can lead to sarcopenia.
+Trouble chewing, food costs, and trouble cooking are all factors that limit elderly individuals’ access to protein, which can lead to sarcopenia.
 These complications can affect how the body responds to diet and exercise.

-The information herein on "Chiropractic Manipulation Under Anesthesia" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Manipulation Under Anesthesia" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.